beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 If you don't configure this policy, [DefaultJavaScriptSetting](#defaultjavascriptsetting) applies for all sites, if it's set.
 If not, the user's personal setting applies.

-For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322). * is not an accepted value for this policy.
+For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322).
+Wildcards, *, are allowed.

+Note that this policy blocks JavaScript based on whether the origin of the top-level document (usually the page URL that is also displayed in the address bar) matches any of the patterns.
+Therefore this policy is not appropriate for mitigating web supply-chain attacks.
+For example, supplying the pattern "`https://[\*.]foo.com/`" will not prevent a page hosted on, say, [https://contoso.com](https://contoso.com) from running a script loaded from `https://www.foo.com/example.js`.
+Furthermore, supplying the pattern "[https://contoso.com/](https://contoso.com/)" will not prevent a document from [https://contoso.com](https://contoso.com) from running scripts if it is not the top-level document, but embedded as a sub-frame into a page hosted on another origin, say, [https://www.fabrikam.com](https://www.fabrikam.com).

   #### Supported features: